 Not only does it help to keep me organized, it keeps my desk organized and decluttered, too.

-I’ll be sharing more about how to set up and use a Tickler File next week.
+I shared more about how to set up and use a Tickler File in this post: Get Organized with a Tickler File.

 #6 Use a Project Planner for Big or Ongoing Projects